josiahmayanja/fyp_voting_dApp/README.md

 ```
 npm:  >=8.1.2
 node: >16.13.1
 ```

 ## How to Run the Project

-After cloning the project, to the run the application go into the terminal and find the project folder and type:
+After cloning the project, go to `secrets.js` which will be empty and inserted your 12-worded metamask mnemonic.
+After saving to run the application go into the terminal and find the project folder and type:

 ```
 $ npm run start